tldr-pages/tldr/pages/common/bats.md

 `bats --recursive {{path/to/directory}}`

-- Run BATS tests in test script and output results in desired format:
+- Output results in a specific format:

 `bats --formatter {{pretty|tap|junit}} {{path/to/test.bats}}`